Planning Plan Adopted

 To achieve its strategy the LDP makes provision for 4,500 new dwellings to be built up to 2026 including 952 affordable homes.
 It also provides 45 hectares of land for employment purposes and includes policies to meet the needs of the economy.
 In accordance with this Strategy the principles of sustainable development and guardianship of the natural, built and historic environments will be expected to underpin all new development.

-The adopted LDP is available on the Council's website at the LDP pages together with all details of its supporting evidence, the public examination, the Inspector's Report and all Assessment documentation.
+The adopted LDP is available on the Council's website at the LDP pages.
+Details of supporting evidence, the public examination, the Inspector's Report and all Assessment documentation are all available.

 It can also be viewed at County Hall, Neuadd Maldwyn, Neuadd Brycheiniog and The Gwalia in addition to all Powys public libraries.